entropy: precarious life and big idea

 Time dilation is an intrinsic property of spacetime.
 Thus, time can be counter-intuitive.

 We now have telescopes so powerful that they can capture light from galaxies billions of light years away from us.
 The objects we observe far out in the universe – within our Earth time – are objects that existed in the past.
-We see the light from these galaxies because photons travelling at the speed of light do not experience time, and so they never decay; they only stop travelling when they hit an atom and are absorbed by it.
+We see the light from these galaxies because photons travelling at the speed of light do not experience time, and so they never decay; they only stop travelling when they hit an atom and are absorbed by it, for example, when entering your eye.
 With powerful scientific instruments we can observe the past in real time.

 The non-decay of photons has implications for eternal life.
 The light created in this universe, even with physics as it is now, never dies.
 Light has a perpetual quality to it.